Christie falls foul of life on the edge to lose silver

 Christie's heartbreak came less than an hour after she advanced to the four-woman final after her two main rivals, including China's double world champion Fan Kexin, collided with each other in the semi-finals.

-The Scotswoman's favoured races are the 1000m and 1500m, which are still to come, so she was putting a brave face on her disappointment.
+The Scotswoman's favored races are the 1000m and 1500m, which are still to come, so she was putting a brave face on her disappointment.

 "I was really relaxed as it was not my major event," she said.
 "I will use the next day to get my head back together."